 Or naive, brainwashed young woman.

+Inhale.
 I deleted his messages.
-Then I Unfollowed and Deleted and Unfriended.
+Then I Unfollowed and Unfriended.
+Long exhale.

 Then he texted me one more time.
 I am going to have to go on the down-low for a while.
 I am getting a new number.
-Your support is greatly appreciated, B. All the best.
+Your support is greatly appreciated, my Coffee Girl.
+All the best.

 I flung the phone across the parking lot.
 It landed deep in a snowbank.

-I did a stand-up routine a few days later, in whatever words I could muster up about it.
+That night, I summoned my best barista friends who closed up their stores immediately to go for a drink wit me.
+I candidly released all the mixed-up thoughts and feelings and I could muster up about the situation.
 I laughed about it all.
 People laughed with me.
 It felt good.
 I don't remember what I said, just that it felt good.

 Friends and family stopped asking me if I was ok.
 Everyone forgot about it.